 Having lots of seating is also important for any party.
 If you already happen to have a long dining table, you can move it outside for the night, and use mismatched chairs to create an eclectic style.
 You shouldn’t worry about everything matching perfectly; have fun throwing together your favorite dishes and silverware to create a table setting that’s unique to you.

 I take great pride in preparing the table for gatherings.
 I have different table runners to support a variety of themes.
 Candles and fresh flowers make perfect table decorations for a midsummer’s eve party.
 Candles add ambiance as the beautiful fragrance fills the air.

-Flowers, especially those from your own garden, will look especially beautiful on the party tables.
+Flowers, especially those from your garden, will look beautiful on the party tables.
 Ask your guests to bring a bundle of blooms from their own garden, and send each one home with a small bouquet from yours.
-HGTV has lots of great ideas on how to arrange your flowers to make your party look beautiful.
+HGTV has lots of great ideas for arranging your flowers to make your party look beautiful.